Kidev/QML-Spatial-UI/README.md

     }
 }
 ```

-### Advanced use and running the example
+For more advanced uses, tricks, and deploys, you can check [the code of the demo here](https://github.com/Kidev/QML-Spatial-UI/tree/main/example)

-- For more advanced uses, tricks, and deploys, you can check [the complete code of the demo here](https://github.com/Kidev/QML-Spatial-UI/tree/main/example) \
+### Building the demo
-- To build the demo for desktop:
+- For desktop:
   - Install Qt for `gcc_64`.
   - Set `QT_ROOT` and `QT_VERSION` to the appropriate values for your Qt installation, then run `make`: \
     `export QT_VERSION="6.6.0" && QT_ROOT="/opt/Qt" && make`
-- To build the demo for the web:
+- For the web:
   - Install Qt for `gcc_64` AND `wasm_multithread`.
   - Enable the following headers on your server:
     ```